 With the Coronavirus spreading worldwide schools are closing down temporarily.
 Many of my friends and old colleagues have been asking me similar questions over the last few days as I am currently based in China.
-So, I thought I would start up a series of short articles sharing my experience.
+So, I thought I would write a short article sharing my experience.
 When our school announced that we would be teaching online I thought it near to impossible - but it is not.
 It does come with its set of frustrations but in retrospect it has been a very rewarding journey and it is doable if, like I tell my students, you “just get on with it!”
 So, here are ten things I found pivotal in getting started:

 1. Follow admin’s lead

 As is usually the case in a time of crisis turn to your school administration for guidance.
 From them you should find out which online platform you will be using, whether or not you will be sticking to the school timetable, what expectations they will have of teachers, and if the workload for students will stay the same (it will most likely increase for you).
 If they do not provide clear answers, decide how you will run your classes and submit it to them for review.
 It is important that you have admin’s buy-in because as the online teaching period lengthens, parents may grow concerned over prolonged screen-time and the amount of set homework, and if you have admin on your side, these conversations can become a lot easier.
 If you teach theatre as an elective, there might be external pressure to cut back on your classes but if you have been following admin’s guidance, they are more likely to be open to standing up for you.

 2. Set up an online platform